alpacahq/user-docs/content/alpaca-works-with/_index.md

 ---

 # Alpaca Works With
 Alpaca works with many ways to trade!
 We pride ourselves in enabling many partnerships and allow our users to customize and automate their trade flow.
-Explore all the ways you can trade on Alpaca and come back to this page for more news!
 We are constantly working on new ways to enable you to trade.
+If you are looking to build applications with Alpaca API and OAuth 2.0, please read [OAuth Integration Guide](https://alpaca.markets/docs/build-apps_services-with-alpaca/oauth-guide/) to start building.

-**We currently support the following integrations through OAuth 2.0:**
+**Check out [Integrations page](https://alpaca.markets/integrations) to see the apps that works with Alpaca through OAuth 2.0**

 * [TradingView](https://tradingview.com/broker/Alpaca)
 * [IFTTT](https://ifttt.com/alpaca)